ZetaTwo/zetatwocom/_posts/radio/2015-06-23-ook-ask-sdr.md

 Building on top of Ossman's course and [a blogpost](http://blog.kismetwireless.net/2013/08/playing-with-hackrf-keyfobs.html) by Kismet, I started by recording a sample of the button signal.

 To record the button I first had to figure out what frequency it was running on.
-A lot of simple devices like this transmits in the 400MHz are so I fired up a waterfall plot in GNU Radio Companion, GRC, and looked at frequencies in that area.
+A lot of simple devices like this transmits in the 400MHz area so I opened up a waterfall plot in GNU Radio Companion, GRC, and looked at frequencies in that area.
 Eventually I found that the button was transmitting at around 433MHz.

 To record a sample of the doorbell signal with the HackRF, I used the following command